How to Check What CPU You Have? (and Its Specs)

 6882

-Here you can see that for desktops, normal CPUs consume about 65 Watts of power nominally.
-However, unlocked (overclockable) CPUs can consume more i.e 125 watts (more on this below).
+Here you can see that for desktops, normal CPUs nominally consume about 65 Watts of power.
+However, unlocked (overclockable) CPUs can consume more, i.e., 125 watts (more below).

-But the important point to note is that for laptops, there are often two kinds of CPUs in the market and within each CPU series.
+But the important point to note is that laptops often have two kinds of CPUs in the market and within each CPU series.

-High performance laptops CPUs often have the ‘H‘ suffix in their name, whereas, the low-powered CPU have the ‘U‘, or more recently, the ‘G‘ Suffix in their name.
+High-performance laptop CPUs often have the ‘H‘ suffix in their name, whereas low-powered CPUs have the ‘U‘ or, more recently, the ‘G‘ suffix.

-The high performance laptops CPUs have a higher core count, a higher clock speed and a much better performance, HOWEVER, they result in a much shorter battery life.
-They are excellent for professional and gamers.
+The high-performance laptops’ CPUs have a higher core count, clock speed, and much better performance.
+However, they result in a much shorter battery life.
+They are excellent for professionals and gamers.

-The low powered CPUs, on the other hand, have a lower core count, lower clock speed, but they offer a much longer batter life.
+On the other hand, low-powered CPUs have a lower core count and clock speed, but they offer a much longer battery life.
 These CPUs are excellent for mobility.

 Also Read: How to Monitor CPU and GPU Temp While Gaming?